6 Must-Have Technology Solutions for Dispensaries

 - Auto-applies specials and deals

-- Processes payments, including debit cards
+- Processes payments, including non-cash options

 - Centralizes reporting and analytics

 - Manages inventory discrepancies

 - Monitors employee activity

 - Maintains employee permissions